 Let Italy compensate fishermen’s families: Top Court's condition to close marines case

-New Delhi, Aug 07: The Supreme Court on Friday said the case against two Italian marines who shot dead two Indian fishermen off the Kerala cost in 2012 will be closed only when Italy compensates the families of the victims.
+New Delhi, Aug 07: The Supreme Court on Friday said the case against two Italian marines who shot dead two Indian fishermen off the Kerala coast in 2012 will be closed only when Italy compensates the families of the victims.

 "Let Italy pay them compensation.
 Only then will we allow the withdrawal of prosecution," Chief Justice SA Bobde said.